 It shall be possible to address each intelligent module without the use of DIP or rotary switches.
 Devices using DIP switches for addressing shall not be acceptable.
 The personality of multifunction modules shall be programmable at site to suit conditions and may be changed at any time using a personality code downloaded from the Analog Loop Controller.
 Modules requiring EPROM, PROM, ROM changes or DIP switch and/or jumper changes shall not be acceptable.
 The modules shall have a minimum of 2 diagnostic LEDs mounted behind a finished coverplate.
 A green LED shall flash to confirm communication with the loop controller.
 A red LED shall flash to display alarm status.
 The module shall be capable of storing up to 24 diagnostic codes which can be retrieved for troubleshooting assistance.
 Input and output circuit wiring shall be supervised for open and ground faults.
 The module shall be suitable for operation in the following environment:

-Temperature: 32 degrees F to 120 degrees F (0 degrees C to 49 degrees C)
+Temperature: 32 degrees F to 120 degrees F.

 Humidity: 0-93% RH, non-condensing